 Nipple sparing mastectomy is the surgical removal of the breast without removing any of the skin of the nipple and the dark skin around it which is called the areola.
 Breast cancer is the most common non-skin form of cancer in the United States, with 230,000 new cases diagnosed each year.
 Of this number, more than 100,000 women in the U.S. undergo mastectomies as a part of their breast cancer treatment and over 90% of those then go on to have their breast reconstructed.
 In more recent year’s breast removal has become a much more sophisticated process and surgeons and doctors are more aware of reducing the psychological consequences for a woman about to lose her breast and how she feels thereafter.
 As a result of this there are now procedures to surgically reconstruct the breast and also keeping the nipple, through the mastectomy process.
-The number of women who request reconstructive surgery after their mastectomy has grown from 10% in the 1980’s to about 90% in current times.
+The number of women who request breast reconstruction surgery after their mastectomy has grown from 10% in the 1980’s to about 90% in current times.

 There are other benefits of the procedure as well as cosmetic, as it also increases confidence and self esteem in the women involved.
 A healthy mind and a healthy body come as a package and so this tends to improve overall health.
 The nipple can also still feel sensations, up to 60% of women have confirmed that they still feel sensations in the nipple after their nipple sparing mastectomy.
 No surgeon would ever be able to reconstruct sensation in a constructed breast and or nipple.